18F/product-guide/pages/testing-and-devsecops.md

 parent: We Do Product Well
 ---
 ### Testing
-Establishing testing practices are key to enabling these needs.
+Establishing testing practices are key to enabling iterative software development.
 You will be working with your team to ensure that a testing strategy is in place covering the following:

 ##### Functional testing
 Whether it’s the first release or last release, our products need to be tested end to end.
 Unit test coverage cannot replace functional testing.